kuy/console.ws/README.md

 ## Why?

-I used this utility for debugging before/after hooks in WebdriverIO's config file.
+I'm using for debugging of before/after hooks in WebdriverIO's config file.
+In `wdio.conf.js` file, the output from `console.log()` is not captured and shown in the terminal.

 ## FAQ

+### Lightweight?

+**console.ws** depends on WebSocket implementation [ws](https://github.com/websockets/ws) module, not [Socket.IO](http://socket.io/).

-### Error: `Module not found: Error: Cannot resolve module 'tls'`
+### `Module not found: Error: Cannot resolve module 'tls'`

-If you use console.ws with webpack/browserify, please setup your webpack/browserify config to ignore `console.ws` and `tls` modules.
+If you're using [webpack](https://webpack.github.io/), please tweak your `webpack.config.js` file to ignore `console.ws` and `tls` modules because Webpack can't handle some native modules correctly.

-Here is a full error output.
+Here is the error detail.

 ```
 ERROR in ./~/ws/lib/WebSocketServer.js